Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 * `story_hook_ids` can point to stories where this NPC plays a role.

-# 2.5 – Example JSON: Story & Session
+# 2.5 – Example JSON: Story & Session - Complete

 ## Example: Story / Vignette JSON